neeraj-compchem/Ligand-parameterization/README.md

 # Ligand parameterization
-This is a data and code repository for the following manuscript:
+This is a data and code repository for the following manuscript:<br>
 "Development and Parametrization of <i>κ</i><sup>2</sup>-N,O-Oxazolines Preligands for Enantioselective Cobaltaelectro-catalyzed C–H Activations".

 Last updated on July 10, 2024